 A Guide to Connecting with Your Teenage Grandchildren

 Enough of the grunted, one-word answers!
-From sharing music and stories about milestone events to reconciling with the generation in between (aka your grandchild’s parents), Where Two World’s Meet is a caring, tactical guide for grandparents on the secret to entering their tween and older grandchild’s world, and how to give grandchildren a peak into their own world, for deeper connection across the generations and all the physical and mental health benefits that come with that.
+From sharing music and stories about milestone events to reconciling with the generation in between (aka your grandchild’s parents), Where Two World’s Meet is a caring, tactical guide for grandparents on the secret to entering their teenage grandchild’s world.
+It also gives tips on how to give grandchildren a peak into their own world, for deeper connection across the generations and all the physical and mental health benefits that come with that.
 Learn more in the full press release.

 Buy the Book Today!
 Watch the Trailer to See Why!